Josef Mengele: In South America

+Mengele stayed temporarily with Nazi supporter Wolfgang Gerhard on his farm near São Paulo.
+Gerhard helped Mengele cross the border into Brazil.
+In 1961, he relocated Mengele with Hungarian expatriates Géza and Gitta Stammer on their farm in Nova Europa.
+With the help of an investment from Mengele, he and the Stammers bought a coffee and cattle farm in Serra Negra in 1962, with Mengele owning a half interest.
+Gerhard had initially told the Stammers that the fugitive's name was "Peter Hochbichler", but they discovered his true identity in 1963.
+Gerhard persuaded the couple not to report Mengele's location to the authorities by convincing them that they themselves could be implicated for harboring a fugitive.
+By 1963, the Brazilian police requested the complete 100-page long file on Mengele from the Argentinian authorities, which was seen by Mitteldeutscher Rundfunk journalists in 2025 but has not been released to the public.

 Efforts by Mossad

-In May 1960, Isser Harel, director of the Israeli intelligence agency Mossad, personally led the successful effort to capture Adolf Eichmann in Buenos Aires.
+In May 1960, Isser Harel, director of the Israeli intelligence agency Mossad, personally led the successful effort to capture Eichmann in Buenos Aires.
 He was hoping to track down Mengele so that he too could be brought to trial in Israel.
 Under interrogation, Eichmann provided the address of a boarding house that had been used as a safe house for Nazi fugitives.
 Surveillance of the house did not reveal Mengele or any members of his family, and the neighborhood postman claimed that although Mengele had recently been receiving letters there under his real name, he had since relocated without leaving a forwarding address.
-Harel's inquiries at a machine shop where Mengele had been part owner also failed to generate any leads, so he was forced to abandon the search.
+Harel's inquiries at a machine shop where Mengele had been a part owner also failed to generate any leads, so he was forced to abandon the search.

-Despite having provided Mengele with legal documents using his real name in 1956 (which had enabled him to formalize his permanent residency in Argentina), West Germany was now offering a reward for his capture.
-Continuing newspaper coverage of his wartime activities, with accompanying photographs, led Mengele to relocate again in 1960.
-Former pilot Hans-Ulrich Rudel put him in touch with the Nazi supporter Wolfgang Gerhard, who helped Mengele cross the border into Brazil.
-He stayed with Gerhard on his farm near São Paulo until a more permanent accommodation could be found, which came about with Hungarian expatriates Géza and Gitta Stammer.
-The couple bought a farm in Nova Europa with the help of an investment from Mengele, who was given the job of managing for them.
-The three bought a coffee and cattle farm in Serra Negra in 1962, with Mengele owning a half interest.
-Gerhard had initially told the Stammers that the fugitive's name was "Peter Hochbichler", but they discovered his true identity in 1963.
-Gerhard persuaded the couple not to report Mengele's location to the authorities by convincing them that they themselves could be implicated for harboring a fugitive.
-In February 1961, West Germany widened its extradition request to include Brazil, having been tipped off to the possibility that Mengele had relocated there.